[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 8.Restore Backup

-I always encourage my clients and fellow bloggers to regularly take backup with the Updraftplus plugin.
+I always encourage my clients and fellow bloggers to regularly take backups with the Updraftplus plugin.

-The backup is a fixed deposit of your site that can save you in any circumstances.
+The backup is a fixed deposit on your site that can save you in any circumstance.

 FAQ